nicholashamilton/express-prisma-api/readme.md

 A [Postman](https://www.postman.com/) collection can be found [here](https://github.com/nicholashamilton/express-prisma-api/blob/main/postman_collection.json)

 ### Notes
-This project is still being worked on.
+This project is a work in progress.
 Here is a brief overview of the roadmap.

  * [x] Auth Endpoints (signUp, logIn, logOut, secret, currentUser, refresh)
  * [ ] Auth Endpoints (passwordReset, confirmEmail)